-- + The account is in good financial standing; and - + The student is still within the maximum number of study years prescribed.
++ The account is in good financial standing; and

++ The student is still within the maximum number of study years prescribed.

 It is the student's responsibility to attend the information session and familiarise themself with the re-registration process and period.
 It is the student's responsibility to ensure that they know which modules to register for (academics will assist with this matter during scheduled open evenings that form part of the annual academic calendar).
+OW provides the opportunity for students to familiarise themselves with the process and academic content.
+OW cannot accommodate one-on-one sessions with students who did not partake in any of the re-registration support tools provided.